London Borough of Lewisham: Transport

 Lewisham station, once known as Lewisham Junction, is located at the junction of the lines to Dartford and Hayes, and is also the terminus of the southern branch of the Docklands Light Railway.

-The East London Line (on the London Underground network) terminated at New Cross and New Cross Gate until December 2007.
-An extension to this line opened on 23 May 2010, serving Brockley, Honor Oak Park, Forest Hill, and Sydenham.
-This forms part of the London Overground network.
+The East London line (on the London Underground network) terminated at New Cross and New Cross Gate until December 2007.
+An extension to this line was opened on 23 May 2010, serving Brockley, Honor Oak Park, Forest Hill, and Sydenham.
+This now forms part of the London Overground network.

-The South London Line runs along the extreme North West of the borough, at present there are no stations that are within the borough.
-There is a proposal for a new station at providing a link to Clapham Junction.
+The South London Line runs along the extreme north western edge of the borough, and there are currently no stations that are located within the borough.
+There is a proposal for a new station at New Bermondsey providing a link to Clapham Junction.